lanhhtran/GR1/README.md

 **This source code allows you to make the ESP32 flashing lights, vibrating the motor and act as a Bluetooth Mouse and keyboard**
 # Hello world
+This code simply puts the HIGH and LOW values on pin 2 respectively, and the light will flash according to the signal.
 ```cpp
 /**
  * This example flashing led by esp32